Alfy-Wyl/rate-pro/README.md

 When a user clicks on the switch button, then the base currency and the conversion currency swap positions.

 When a user inputs a number, then the conversion rate is displayed.
-When a user clicks on the arrow up and down buttons, then the numbers increase/decrease accordingly.
+When a user clicks on the arrow up and down buttons, then the numbers increase/decrease accordingly, then the conversion rate is displayed in real time as the numbers change.

 ## License